 Really though the Corn Flake crumbs have such a nostalgic feel and offer the crunch of panko with more flavor.
 The almonds provide an ever-so-slightly sweet note that brings a nice balance to the strong, nutty flavors of sesame seeds.
 Altogether these flavors will have you dreaming of these chicken strips instead of Chick-Fil-A.

 Oh, how do I count the ways that I love fried chicken?
 Hands down, fried chicken would be my first choice for my last supper.
 It was the first thing I requested after coming home from my time studying abroad, and it’s what I always crave after a super stressful day or if I just want to treat myself.
-It's also the perfect party snack for watching your favorite sporting event like Chris and I did yesterday for the OU-TX game.
+It's also the perfect party snack for watching your favorite sporting event.

 But here’s the thing…there are so many f*cking places to buy fried chicken these days that I think you need to make chicken strips that are truly unique and something special if you’re going to take the extra effort to make them at home.
 These chicken strips fit that description fo’ sho’!